Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 As a baseline, we timed an unsorted case first.
 In this case, preprocessing and sorting of the data was not necessary.
-We simply opened up every partition of the data, and used GeoPandas to spatially join each partition of points with the set of zip code polygons.
+We simply opened up every partition of the data, and used GeoPandas to spatially join each partition of points with the set of ZIP code polygons.
 We spatially joined the partitions in parallel with Dask.
 The results are in Table 3.

 ![](/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas/spacialpandas-img-7.png)

-Each row contains the results of filtering the 114 million initial points by a different number of zip code polygons.
+Each row contains the results of filtering the 114 million initial points by a different number of ZIP code polygons.
 Because this baseline does not require preprocessing, the Geohash and sort times are each 0 seconds.
-The query times were all above 40 minutes, and increased with increasing numbers of zip code polygons.
-The workers didn’t have enough memory to filter by 1000 or 10,000 zip code polygons.
+The query times were all above 40 minutes, and increased with increasing numbers of ZIP code polygons.
+The workers didn’t have enough memory to filter by 1000 or 10,000 ZIP code polygons.

 ### _Sorted Geohash With Sjoin Case_